The Irony of Fate: Reception

+In 2019, archdeacon Vladimir Vasilik analyzed several themes of the film – orphanhood and fatherlessness of the Soviet intelligentsia of the Khrushchev-Brezhnev era, love and betrayal, drunkenness, blizzard as an image of Fate and a metaphor of infernal fun for the New Year, – and described the film as "a monument to the era of late socialism with all its greatness and tragedy," which at the same time "carries the reflection of the love fading on earth from people who have experienced God-abandonment."
+Longing for God is transmitted primarily "in songs and poems that serve as a chorus in ancient tragedy."

 Legacy

 The film is widely regarded as a classic piece of Russian popular culture and is traditionally broadcast in Russia and almost all former Soviet republics every New Year's Eve (Andrew Horton and Michael Brashinsky likened its status to that held by Frank Capra's 1946 It's a Wonderful Life in the United States as a holiday staple).
 The soundtrack of the film was also highly appreciated and places among the most famous and recognizable music of an era in post-Soviet countries.
 This tradition was discontinued in Ukraine in 2015 when licence holder STB decided not to broadcast the movie after the actress Valentina Talyzina was banned from entering Ukraine for "statements contradicting the interests of our national security".

+In 2006, The New Year's Eve musical film "The First Fast", shown on Channel One, included a mini-sequel to "The Irony of Fate".
+Ippolit and Nadia meet after 30 years.
+During the heartful conversation, it turns out that Zhenya and Nadia broke up quite quickly and Ippolit is still not married.
+To Nadia's question, "Why?" he answers: "I've been waiting for you.
+And I keep waiting."
+Nadia doesn't know what to answer and whispers "Don't be sad".
+Ippolit remains alone.
+Gleb Kolondo (Vatnikstan) considered: "It seemed to be better than Bekmambetov's [film] two years later".

 Sequel

 A sequel, The Irony of Fate 2, was released in December 2007, becoming a box office hit and grossing over $55 million to a production budget of $5 million.

 The film starred Konstantin Khabensky and Elizaveta Boyarskaya as the grown-up children of Lukashin and Sheveleva who have managed to get into the same situation as their parents did.

 Andrey Myagkov, although he took part in the filming, eventually expressed his regret and dissatisfaction with the final result.